 Isle of Arran, Scotland

 Covering an area of 432 square kilometers, Arran is the largest island in the Firth of Clyde.
 The island is oftentimes rightfully described as a miniature Scotland and it’s incredible that such a small stretch of land features so many diverse landscapes.
-Recently, Arran has been gaining popularity being featured in famous travel magazines as a must-visit destination for people that want to experience a world away from modern life.
+Recently, Arran has been gaining popularity by being featured in famous travel magazines as a must-visit destination for people that want to experience a world away from modern life.

 Blackpool is probably one of the most popular tourist destinations in the UK, and as such, it needs to be included in this list.
 The city has been a tourist hotspot for years and it shows no signs of slowing down even with all the emerging small resort towns around.
 Blackpool offers different kinds of activities for all ages.
 This includes beautiful beaches, magnificent surrounding landscapes, amusement parks, and a fair share of historic sites.